bwlewis/doRedis/README.md

 * A _work queue_ is a collection of of any number of _tasks_ associated with number of _jobs_ submitted by one or more master R processes.

-The "jobs" parameter of the redisWorker and registerDoRedis function names a Redis key used to transfer data between master and worker processes.
+The "jobs" parameter above in  the `redisWorker` and `registerDoRedis` function names a Redis key used to transfer data between master and worker processes.
 Think of this name as a reference to a work queue.
 The master places tasks into the queue, worker R processes pull tasks out of the queue and then return their